asterisk/documentation/docs/Configuration/Dialplan/Lua-Dialplan-Configuration/index.md

 ```

----

 If there are errors in the file, the errors will be reported and the existing extensions.lua file will remain in use.
 Channels that existed before the reload command was issued will also continue to use the existing extensions.lua file.

----
+!!! info ""

-**Information:**  Runtime errors are logged and the channel on which the error occurred is hung up.
+    Runtime errors are logged and the channel on which the error occurred is hung up.

----
+[//]: # (end-info)